alexwlchan/alexwlchan.net/src/_drafts/moving-youtube-likes.md

 I had two accounts as a way to keep two separate watch histories.
 I was watching videos about gender and trans stuff before I came out, and I didn't want them appearing in my main account -- say, when I was listening to music at work.
-That's way less of a concern now than it was five or six years, and the lines between them have become blurry.
+That's less of a concern now than it was five or six years ago, and the lines between them have become blurry.
 I don't need two accounts any more.

 Because I only use YouTube for watching videos, and not posting, there were only three lists I really wanted to keep: my subscriptions, my Watch Later queue, and my Likes.
 My subs and watch later were both small enough to copy by hand; the likes were the hard bit – I had about 1500 or so.

 There's no built-in way to move Likes between YouTube accounts, so it was time to break out the YouTube API.
-I've tried to use this a couple of times before and bounced off, because I never had a good use for it or a reason to keep trying.

 ## Getting authentication working

-The first step was getting some API credentials for the YouTube API.
+The first step was getting some API credentials.
 This uses the Google Cloud console, which I'm not super familiar with, but YouTube has a lot of quickstart guides and code samples which made the process much easier.

 I used the [Python quickstart guide][quickstart_guide], and went through the following steps: